 As per the quote from Film.com on the show “Victoria Gotti has the warmth of an ice pick and her sons the charm of, well, thugs.”

 Tony Danza is best known for his roles in the hit television series Who’s The Boss and Taxi.
 He was nominated for four Golden Globe awards and an Emmy award.
 In Taxi he plays the character of a part-time boxer and cab driver by the name of Tony Banta.
 In the series Who’s the Boss he played a single father and housekeeper by the name of Tony Micelli.
 He also had other roles in The Tony Danza Show as well as Hudson Street.
 Danza got his start playing a poker player in the movie National Lampoon’s Animal House where he had no dialog.

 Does the name Giuliana DePandi ring a bell?
 No?
 How about Giuliana Rancic?
 She is the very popular face on E!
 News along with Ryan Seacrest.
-She is often seen on various red carpet events for various award shows like Academy Awards and Golden Globe.
-She is also executive producer and creator of the show on MTV titled Celebrity Rap Superstar, which had its premier during 2007.
-Giuliana hails from a master tailor family and they own a very high-end men's clothing line called Bruno Cipriani in Maryland North Bethesda.
+She is often seen at various red carpet events like the Academy Awards and Golden Globe.
+She has also been executive producer and creator of the show on MTV titled Celebrity Rap Superstar.
+Giuliana hails from a master tailor family, who owns a very high-end men’s clothing line called Bruno Cipriani in North Bethesda, Maryland.

 They and many other Italian Americans help bring a taste of Italy to the United States, and we hope to continue to see such varied talent.